André Kolingba: Election of Patassé

-Attempted coup
+Involvement in 2001 coup attempt

+On the night of 27-28 May 2001, a coup attempt against President Patassé took place, but failed.
+Two days later, Kolingba claimed responsibility for the attempted coup through Radio France Internationale and demanded that Patassé "resign and hand over power to him".
+Patassé reacted by demoting Kolingba and four other officers to the rank of private.
+On June 1, Kolingba called on the other coup plotters to lay down arms and attempted to negotiate with Patassé, which the latter refused.
+Shortly afterwards, weapons were found in Kolingba's residence.

+Kolingba fled to Kampala, Uganda, to evade trial.
+He was found guilty in absentia by the Central African criminal court and sentenced to death.
+21 of Kolingba's associates, including 3 of his sons, also received a death sentence.

+Final years and death

-On 28 May 2001, the 2001 Central African Republic coup d'état attempt against President Patassé but it failed.
-Patassé accused Kolingba and his partisans of attempting to destabilize his regime and wanted to put him on trial and so Kolingba took refuge in Uganda.
-Patassé was overthrown in the 2003 Central African Republic coup d'état by François Bozizé, who declared an amnesty for all those involved in the attempted coup d'état of 2001.
+Patassé was overthrown in a March 2003 coup by François Bozizé, who declared an amnesty for all those involved in the 2001 coup attempt.
 Kolingba finally returned to Bangui on 5 October 2003 during the last days of a National Conference (Dialogue National) which Bozizé sponsored to promote reconciliation and reconstruction of the country.
-On 7 October 2003 Kolingba attended the conference and spoke to the delegates, publicly asking for forgiveness for the excesses committed during his rule.
+On 7 October 2003, Kolingba attended the conference and spoke to the delegates, publicly apologizing for the excesses committed during his rule as well as his role in the 2001 coup attempt.
 He then left for Paris on 2 November 2003 for a prostate operation.
-Kolingba died in Paris on 7 February 2010.
+Kolingba died there on 7 February 2010.

 Awards and family

+Kolingba married Mireille Kotalimbora-Kolingba in 1969, and the couple had twelve children.

 Kolingba was named officier de l'Ordre de l'Opération Bokassa (Officer of the Order of the Operation Bokassa) on 1 December 1971, officier de l'Ordre de la Médaille de la Reconnaissance Centrafricaine (Officer of the Order of the Medal of Central African Gratitude) on 1 January 1972, chevalier de l'Ordre du Merite Postal (Knight of the Order of Postal Merit) on 1 December 1972, commandeur (Commander) (1 January 1975) and dignité de Grand-Croix (Grand Cross) (1 December 1981) de l'Ordre du Mérite Centrafricain (Central African Order of Merit).